Evan-sudo/Light4GS/README.md

 The dataset provided in [D-NeRF](https://github.com/albertpumarola/D-NeRF) is used.
 You can download the dataset from [dropbox](https://www.dropbox.com/s/0bf6fl0ye2vz3vr/data.zip?dl=0).

 **For real dynamic scenes:**
+1️⃣ Multiview dataset:
+The dataset provided in [DyNeRF](https://github.com/facebookresearch/Neural_3D_Video) is used.
+2️⃣ Monocular dataset:
 The dataset provided in [HyperNeRF](https://github.com/google/hypernerf) and [NeRF-DS](https://github.com/JokerYan/NeRF-DS) is used.
 You can download scenes from [Hypernerf Dataset](https://github.com/google/hypernerf/releases/tag/v0.1) & [NeRF-DS Dataset](https://github.com/JokerYan/NeRF-DS/releases/tag/v0.1-pre-release) and organize them as [Nerfies](https://github.com/google/nerfies#datasets).